User Acceptance Testing (UAT) in Jira

 Best Practices

-- •Involve stakeholders in test case creation and review from the beginning, not just execution.
-Their input during design prevents misaligned expectations later.
+- •Involve stakeholders in test case review before execution, not just after

-- •Document sign-off formally for audit purposes.
-In regulated industries this is mandatory, but even in non-regulated environments it protects the team from "I never approved this" disputes.
+- •Document sign-off formally for audit purposes, even in non-regulated environments

 Ready to Improve Your User Acceptance Testing (UAT)?